tsps40642/Statistics_in_Data_Science/3_hypothesis_testing.md

 2. Ha isn’t associated with any specific value of μ greater than μ_0, so it’s not clear what distribution under Ha is the best one to use s.t. μ_a \> μ_0.
 Thus we can’t determine β
+3. Increasing n decrease both errors since more information is collected
-3. Reducing α will increasing β \>\> there’s a trade off, consider the consequence of each error
+4. Reducing α will increasing β \>\> there’s a trade off, consider the consequence of each error
-4. Since we never accept H0 \>\> we never make type II error directly
+5. Since we never accept H0 \>\> we never make type II error directly

 ### Practical example